navapbc/its-log/k6/perf.md

+## 2025-12-17 :memory:

+When the SQLite database is configured to use `:memory:` instead of an on-disk file, the throughput goes from ~40K to 65K events/second.

+This is almost certainly approaching the theoretical limit for how fast this configuration can run.

 ## 2025-12-16 with dictionaries

 A naive approach to writing the dictionary slows us down.
 Now at 36K events/second.
 Which... makes sense.
 I'm doing 2x the writes to the DB, so it slowed down by a factor of 2.